SWP Explained: How Systematic Withdrawal Plans Create a Retirement Income Stream

 |---|---|---|

-| Equity / Equity-oriented hybrid | > 1 year | 12.5% LTCG (above ₹1.25L) |
+| Equity / Equity-oriented hybrid | > 1 year | 12.5% LTCG (gains above ₹1.25L/year exempt) |

 | Equity / Equity-oriented hybrid | < 1 year | 20% STCG |

-| Debt funds | Any | Slab rate (added to income) |
+| Debt funds | Any period | Added to income, taxed at slab rate |

 Risks to Manage

-| Risk | Mitigation |
+| Risk | Description | Mitigation |

-| Sequence-of-Returns Risk | Market crash early in withdrawal phase depletes corpus faster — maintain 1-2 years of income in liquid/debt funds as buffer |
+| Sequence-of-Returns Risk | A market crash early in retirement depletes corpus faster because you're selling units at depressed prices | Keep 2 years of withdrawals in a liquid fund or short-term debt fund as a buffer |

-| Withdrawal Rate Risk | Withdrawing more than fund returns = corpus erosion.
-Keep withdrawal rate ≤ 4-5% annually of corpus |
+| Withdrawal Rate Risk | Withdrawing more than fund returns = corpus erosion over time | Keep withdrawal rate at or below 4-5% annually of corpus |

-| Inflation Risk | Static withdrawal loses purchasing power.
-Use Step-up SWP or annual increase in withdrawal amount |
+| Inflation Risk | Static withdrawal loses purchasing power over 20-25 years | Use a Step-Up SWP — increase withdrawal 3-5% annually |

-| Factor | SWP | Bank FD | Dividend Option |
+| Factor | SWP (Equity Hybrid) | Bank FD | Dividend Option |

 |---|---|---|---|